xy-241/CS-Notes/content/Data Structure/Linked List.md

 >
 >>[!attention]
 >>
 >> We need to index the node before we can perform insertion and deletion.
 And it takes $O(n)$ for indexing.
 So generally, insertion and deletion in linked list results in $O(n)$.
 Unless the operation is performed at the head node or tail node of the linked list.
+It is recommended to use [[Array]] by default unless there are reasons and measurements that show using [[Linked List]] is better, refer to [Are lists evil? -- Bjarne Stroustrup : Standard C++](https://isocpp.org/blog/2014/06/stroustrup-lists) for more details.

 ### Space Complexity